wuphilipp/autoM/_sections/calibration.md

 ---

 ## This is how you calibrate our project!
 You need to calibrate the AutoM by insuring that the print remover properly lines up with each respective printer.
-You also may need to adjust the 8020 bolts in the back of the rail to calibrate the remover z height You can run the calibration script which lets you do just that!
+You also may need to adjust the 8020 bolts in the back of the rail to calibrate the remover z height.
+You can run the calibration script which lets you do just that!
+First make sure you power cycle all of the printers, waiting a few seconds before turning them back on.
 ```shell
 python -i control_all.py
 >>> mf(1) # move remover to printer 1 and index